 MEAL BLOG FIVE:

+One of the excuses we had to go to Shibuya was actually for sushi.
+I don't really know why we just didn't find some place around Akiba for sushi, but we ended up in Shibuya.
 Despite being neither really near lunch or near supper, the sushi place was surprisingly kind of crowded.
 Maybe because the New Years holidays were still going on, there was just more people out on the streets.
 So we had to wait a decent bit, in an amusingly efficient game of scooching across benches as we moved up in the line.
 At least this place offered seating for waiting customers.
+We ordered sushi off of tablets in front of our seats, which were then ferried out to us on on these sets of rails that ran along a long table.
+The whole eating experience was pretty much automatic, and kind of nifty.
+You could only order three dishes at a time, but there was no real upward limit of how much you could eat.

 The actual sushi was pretty good.
 Or at least, pretty good for someone who doesn't really get to enjoy fresh fish very much.
 The sushi I get here, at home, isn't really all that amazing, since it's hard to get fresh sea fish this far inland fast enough.
 So getting to experience sushi in an almost fresh environment is amazing, even if the quality of fish isn't.
 Though for this matter I can't say much personally and I'm just parroting what my friends who'd had some amazing, expensive sushi in Hokkaido before I arrived were saying.
 Not that the fish quality was bad, or even worse than decent, it just was't particularly impressive.